Bruc3U/Divorce_Analysis/README.md

 | The panel is from a different country (Turkey) |
 | The questions had to be translated |

-The panel being from a different country could affect the reason for divorce since the cultural expectation is different.
+The panel being from a different country could affect the reason for divorce since the cultural expectations are different.
 In addition to that, no other context was given for those couples, we do not know their age, their psychological background, their family situation...<br>
-Before drawing any conclusion we must refer to the context of the data to avoid any unrealistic conclusions.
+Before drawing any conclusion we must refer to the context of the data to avoid any unrealistic diagnosis.

 # I/Defining the goal:

-Marriage represents a huge chunk of our Western civilization.
+Marriage represents a significant part of our Western civilization.
 Marriage can be defined as the legally and formally recognized union of two people as partners in a personal relationship.
 Despite a long history, nowadays nearly 50% of those sacred unions end up in a divorce.

 Why do people get divorced so much?